Adoption Process & Fees

 The Denver Animal Shelter adheres to a Fear Free philosophy.
 Fear Free was founded in 2016 with the mission to prevent and alleviate fear, anxiety, and stress in pets by inspiring and educating the people who care for them.

 Admission to an animal shelter can be stressful for animals.
 They commonly experience feelings of fear, anxiety, and frustration because of entering and being confined in such an unfamiliar environment.
 When animals are overwhelmed by visual and sound stimuli in a shelter, we can help by blocking and limiting distractions, such as foot traffic.
-Our cat kennels provide a privacy area where they can go and not been seen if they are stressed out, but our dog and small mammal kennels do not.
+Our cat kennels provide a privacy area where they can go and not been seen if they are stressed out, but our dog and small mammal kennels do not so we no longer allow self-touring of dogs and small mammals.

 Our goal is to provide the most calm and safe environment as possible.
 This includes minimizing potentially stressful sights, sounds, and smells by closing doors, limiting foot traffic, speaking softly in calming tones, playing calming music at a low volume, and cleaning well between animals.